alexle/alexle.github.com/posts/easy-life-overrated.markdown

 But the burger and fries never tasted better.
 The company of my friends never more appreciated.
 The sun was brighter.
 Life was more full.
 And I felt genuinely **alive**.

 When you add in the sense of achievement, gratitude, and strength that followed, it's clear in my eyes which day impacted my life more.
+An easy day pales in comparison to a day like this.

 Maybe an easy life isn't as perfect as we think it is.
 Pope Francis of the Roman Catholic Church certainly doesn't think so: